 The Justice card is the eleventh of the Major Arcana in the Rider-Waite deck.
 She appears as a crowned woman on a throne between two pillars, wielding a sword in her right hand, and holding the notorious scales of justice with her left hand.

 Justice constitutes one of the four cardinal virtues of the Tarot, the others being Temperance, Fortitude, and Prudence.
-She stands for perfection, fairness, the law, and decisions made with a sharp and balanced mind.
+She stands for perfection, fairness, truth, the law, and decisions made with a sharp and balanced mind.

 Her great intelligence acknowledges that perfect symmetry is not only impossible, but perhaps inhumane, and her eyes are wide open unlike the traditional portrayals that want Justice blindfolded.